mlcommons/mlperf_automotive/automotive/camera-3d-detection/README.md

 ## Downloading the dataset and model checkpoints

 Contact [MLCommons](https://docs.google.com/forms/d/e/1FAIpQLSdUsbqaGcoIAxoNVrxpnkUKT03S1GbbPcUIAP3hKOeV7BCgKQ/viewform) support for accessing the NuScenes dataset.
 This includes preprocessed data as well as the model checkpoint.
-The preprocessed data is located in nuscenes_data/val_3d and is used for the model during performance and accuracy mode.
+The preprocessed data is located in nuscenes_data/val_3d.tar.gz and is used for the model during performance and accuracy mode.
 You will need to download the entire dataset for the accuracy checker.
+After downloading extract all compressed files located under nuscenes_data and nuscenes_data/nuscenes.

 ## Build and run the Docker container